North Riding of Yorkshire: History

-Governance and administration
+Governance

+Administrative county

 The County of York, North Riding administrative county was formed in 1889.
 In 1894 it was divided into municipal boroughs, urban districts and rural districts under the Local Government Act 1894.
 Middlesbrough had already been incorporated as a municipal borough in 1853 and formed a county borough, exempt from county council control, from 1889.
 Richmond and Scarborough had been incorporated as municipal boroughs in 1835, with Thornaby-on-Tees added in 1892.

 The urban districts in 1894 were Eston, Guisborough, Hinderwell, Kirkleatham, Kirklington cum Upsland, Loftus, Malton, Masham, Northallerton, Pickering, Redcar, Saltburn and Marske by the Sea, Scalby, Skelton and Brotton and Whitby.
 In 1922 Redcar was incorporated as a borough.

 The rural districts in 1894 were Aysgarth, Bedale, Croft, Easingwold, Flaxton, Guisborough, Helmsley, Kirkby Moorside, Leyburn, Malton, Masham, Middlesbrough, Northallerton, Pickering, Reeth, Richmond, Scarborough, Startforth, Stokesley, Thirsk, Wath and Whitby.

 County Review Orders reduced the number of urban and rural districts in the county: